 Don’t skip your warm-up.

-Always warm-up before your workout: it only takes 5-8 minutes to get your blood flowing, and your muscles physically warmed and prepared for the workout about to take place.
+Always warm up before your workout: it only takes 5-8 minutes to get your blood flowing, and your muscles are physically warmed and prepared for the workout about to take place.
 Warming up on the treadmill, exercise bike, or rowing machine followed by a few dynamic stretches will wake up your muscles for training and help to prevent injury.
 If you don’t have any equipment to hand, grab a jump rope, and start jumping or grab a lightweight kettlebell for kettlebell swings.

 Use the correct form during your gym workout.